home iammatthias menu

 How it worked

-The training set was the unlock: more than 1,000 high-performing, compliance-approved marketing emails.
-Pre-approved input meant generated output landed inside our voice and inside compliance the first time, even if the bigger test volume added review hours.
-The system learned from our best work, from climate impact messaging to financial product launches.
+The training set contained more than 1,000 high-performing, compliance-approved marketing emails.
+That gave the output a reasonable chance of landing inside the voice and compliance boundaries, although the larger test volume still created more review work.
+The material ranged from climate impact messaging to financial product launches.

 AndreiBot was strictly an accelerator.
 Every AI-generated variant became another option in an A/B test, sitting next to human-written copy.
 Early variants got rejected often; the success rate climbed as I tuned prompts and training data.
 Every piece went through the standard review pipeline, bundled into Google Docs as just another test variant.